Generalized Excited Random Walks under Bernoulli excitations: Abstract

 \section{Abstract}

-We study a variant of the Generalized Excited Random Walk (\Name) on $\mathbb{Z}^d$ introduced by Menshikov et al. in \cite{menshikov2012general}.
-It consists in a particular version of the model studied in \cite{alves2022note} where excitation may or may not occur according to a time-dependent probability.
-Specifically, given $\{p_n\}_{n \ge 1}$, $p_n \in (0, 1]$ for all $n \ge 1$, whenever the process visits a site at time $n$ for the first time, with probability $p_n$ it gains a drift in a determined direction.
-Otherwise, it behaves as a $d$-martingale with zero-mean vector.
-We refer to the model as a \Name{} in time-inhomogeneous Bernoulli environment, in short, $p_n$-\Name{}.
+We study a variant of the Generalized Excited Random Walk (\Name) on $\mathbb{Z}^d$ introduced by Menshikov et al. in \cite{menshikov2012general}, where excitation may or may not occur according to a time-dependent probability.
+Specifically, given a sequence $\{p_n\}_{n \ge 1}$, if at time $n-1$ the process visits a site for the first time, then with probability $p_{n}$ it gains a drift in a fixed direction.
+Otherwise, it behaves as a $d$-dimensional martingale with zero-mean vector.
+We refer to the model as $p_n$-\Name{}.